Khopa/Khopa_LibGDX_Codebase/README.md

 ```

-A convenient python script to resize assets (.png Images and .pack TextureAtlas files) is available in the assets folder
+A convenient python script to resize assets (.png Images and .pack TextureAtlas files) is available in the assets folder.
-Python 2.7 and PIL are needed (build_gfx.py) You may include it to your gradle build.
+Python 2.7 and PIL are needed (build_gfx.py).
+You may include it to your gradle build.

 Assets like .fnt may still have to be resized manually